AfricanSwift/TUIKit/README.md

 **Note**: Unicode text is unaffected by the rendering style.

 ### TUIView
-User interface view, built from a 2D array of TUICharacter
+UI view, built from a 2D array of TUICharacter.
+- Two draw modes
+  - Draw at prompt
+  - Draw at origin
+- Caching of rendered Ansi.
+- Array of active characters to expedite draw, and to apply animation:
+  - dissolve
+  - materialize
+- Painters Algorithm

 #### TUIProgress
 Flexible design allowing full customization using TUIBarBits: